 However, fear often arises from a lack of knowledge or misinformation, both of which we aim to resolve at Tarabut Gateway by helping people understand how consumer data is used in Open Banking.

 In layman’s terms, Open Banking is simply the use of a single platform that makes banking and financial services experiences more seamless, organized, and beneficial for the end-customer.
-Customers are able to manage multiple accounts from a single app, decide how to increase their savings, and find ways to curb their spending – ultimately, it’s giving power back in the hands of people to allow them to make better financial decisions.
+Customers can manage multiple accounts from a single app, decide how to increase their savings, and find ways to curb their spending – ultimately, it’s giving power back in the hands of people to allow them to make better financial decisions.

 Here’s an example we’ve covered in our previous post from a character named Fatima.

 Open Banking is not sharing your personal information with third-party vendors to determine individual persons.
 Rather, Open Banking aims to leverage the use of big-data by utilizing non-personal information such as your income, spending, saving habits – all without ever identifying YOU as the individual responsible for producing that data.